The Lungs and Lupus

 All such patients should be assessed in a specialist centre.

-Treatment requires specialist supervision and often includes control of any underlying activity of interstitial lung disease with steroids and cytotoxic agents, combined with vasodilators.
+Treatment requires involvement of a specialist pulmonary hypertension centre.
+It includes control of any underlying activity of interstitial lung disease with steroids and cytotoxic agents, combined with vasodilators.
 Prognosis is generally poor but is improved in secondary pulmonary hypertension if an underlying cause can be identified and reversed.

 Sudden onset pleuritic chest pain with acute respiratory compromise should arouse suspicion of pulmonary embolism (PE), particularly if the ECG shows sinus tachycardia or right heart strain (classically “S1Q3T3”).
 The incidence of thromboembolic events is increased in the presence of antiphospholipid antibodies (aPL) which strongly predispose to arterial and venous thromboses.

 Lupus anticoagulants are so named because in vitro clotting is inhibited.
 In vivo, paradoxically, thrombotic events are more common.
 The APTT is unreliable, being prolonged in only half of SLE patients with lupus anticoagulant and often not at all in the presence of anticardiolipin antibodies (aCL).
 More reliable tests (such as ELISA for aCL and beta2 glycoprotein 1, or dRVVT for lupus anticoagulant) should be ordered early in patients with unexplained thrombotic events.

 Standard risk factors e.g. smoking, oral contraceptives, malignancy, surgery and immobility may also co-exist in lupus and should be considered when establishing probability of venous thrombosis.
 Corticosteroids also increase the risk of venous thromboembolism, both acutely and chronically.